“Prima Lux, Pioneer Batch of AUP - College of Medicine: Shines and Makes HIStory with a Heartbeat for Humanity”

 Further, he urged: “Never let your compassion leave you.
 There are so much more, but there are many that will tell it to you.
 My prayer for you. new calling everyday: Never lose sight of the Master Physician, the Great Example, The Great Healer, Teacher, and Savior, Jesus Christ, who was moved with compassion.
 May that be something that moves you not only from now, but until Jesus comes.

-Dr. Richard Hart, CEO and President of Loma Linda University Health, talked about crucial points to ponder upon, and to draw inspiration from:
+Dr. Richard Hart, CEO and President of Linda University Health, talked about crucial points to ponder upon, and to draw inspiration from:

-"To go where you are needed but not wanted, to leave when you are wanted but not needed.
+"To go where you are needed but not wanted, to live when you are wanted but not needed.
 That's what God calls on each of us, to go where we are needed but not necessarily wanted.
 Whether there's geographic location, or frankly whether it's into the life and heart of a patient, many times burned by society, hesitant to open themselves up, they wall them off.
 And your job as a professional is to work your way once again into those lonely hearts and bring peace and comfort."

 Lexan Erdin Cordial, the batch vice-president responded to the charge on behalf of her batch mates: